kscottwordsmith/git-cheatsheet/readme.md

 6. `git remote add origin <paste github url here>`

 ### From a fork:
-1. Fork the respository on github by clicking the fork button at the top of the repo page.
+1. Fork the respository on github by clicking the ![Fork][fork.png] button at the top of the repo page.
-2. Click on the "Clone or download" button and copy the url.
+2. Click on the ![Clone or Download][clone.png] button and copy the url.
 3. In your terminal, type `git clone <paste link here>`